gibbi3/fullstack/vagrant/catalog/README.txt

   machine, or whichever port the user might select (the port may be changed at the tail-end of bellagora.py).

-  The database and most of its entries can then be instantiated through the site itself.
-It is important to note that the initiating user (you) will be the only one able to add or delete categories.
+  The database and most of its entries can now be instantiated through the site itself.
+It is important to note that the initiating user will be the only one able to add or delete categories.
 This can be altered, however, by equating the "admin" variable near the top of bellagora.py to the ID of the desired user.
 By default, it will be 1.